KeithPiTsui/PaversRE/README.md

 Inside this framework, I use swift to model those definitions and isomorphic relations among them.

+## To-do

+1. Pushdown automata with context free language.

+2. Turing machine with enumerable language and intractable language.

 ## Notice

 The above definition is from [Introduction to Automata Theory, Languages, and Computation (3rd Edition)](https://www.amazon.com/Introduction-Automata-Theory-Languages-Computation/dp/B009NGAL1A/ref=sr_1_6?ie=UTF8&qid=1532403827&sr=8-6&keywords=introduction+to+automata+theory%2C+languages%2C+and+computation)